MortadaIssa/order-management/README.md

     dotnet build
     ```

-3. Update configuration (optional):
-    - By default the API uses SQLite with connection string Data Source=assessment.db.
-    - To override, set ConnectionStrings__DefaultConnection (or appsettings.json) to your chosen path.
-4. Use Existing assessment.db and existing migrations (faster) and directly run the API
+3. Use the existing assessment.db and existing migrations (faster) and directly run the API

     ```bash
     cd src
     dotnet run --project OrderManagement.Api
     ```

-5. Open Swagger (default): `http://localhost:5275/swagger/index.html` (or port shown in console).
+4. Open Swagger (default): `http://localhost:5275/swagger/index.html` (or port shown in console).
-6. In case you want to run it from visual studio in debug mode (F5), you will be redirected to  `https://localhost:7040/swagger/index.html`
+5. In case you want to run it from visual studio in debug mode (F5), you will be redirected to  `https://localhost:7040/swagger/index.html`

 ---